 The precursor of the Mullet is the Mullet cut from the 80s.
 It was a classic rocker hairstyle worn by stars like David Bowie, Melissa Etheridge and Cindy Lauper.
 The trademark of this trend look: the hair is short in the front (i.e. on top) and long in the back.
 Almost every pop star in the 80s wore this extreme layered cut.

 Who brought the mullet back onto the big stage?

 Now the mullet is back in fashion.
 First it experienced a revival in the USA, parallel in the UK and now also here.
 The look is celebrated by Miley Cyrus and Doja Cat, among others.
 So it's no wonder that many young women have now declared the Mullet an absolute must-have look.
 What's new is that the Mullet can be worn in different hair lengths.
 Colour and styling give it an additional modern look.

 Who does the Mullet suit?

 The basis for this look is a certain hair length.
 The hair should be at least neck-length to create the typical Mullet style.
-Like the Wolf Cut, the Mullet is a hairstyle that suits almost every hair type.
+Like the wolf cut, the mullet is a hairstyle that suits almost every hair type.
 It looks coolest when the hair is naturally structured.
 This means when the hair is not too straight, but wavy or curly.
 If the hair is straight, then that's not a big problem either.
-You just have to invest a little more time in styling to get structure and grip in the hair.
+You just have to invest a little more time in styling to get structure and grip into the hair.
 Unstyled, the mullet looks like nothing on straight hair.